Pat Kelsey

 Patrick Kelsey (born May 15, 1975) is an American college basketball coach.
-He is the current head men's basketball coach at the College of Charleston.
+He is the current head men's basketball coach at the University of Louisville.
+He previously served as head coach for the College of Charleston and Winthrop University.

 Playing career

-Kelsey played high school basketball at Roger Bacon High School in Cincinnati, OH.
+Kelsey played high school basketball at Roger Bacon High School in Cincinnati, Ohio.
 He transferred to Elder High School for his senior year and in 1993 helped lead the team to a Division I state title.
 Kelsey began his collegiate career as a freshman guard at the University of Wyoming.
 He transferred to Xavier in 1994 where he played three seasons.

 Coaching career

+Assistant coaching (2004–2011)

 Kelsey began his career as an assistant coach at Wake Forest University and later Xavier University.
 During his time as an assistant coach, his teams earned an ACC regular season championship, five NCAA Tournament berths, an NIT berth, and a No. 1 national ranking in two different seasons.
 In 2010, College Bound Hoops ranked Kelsey eighth in the nation among college basketball assistants.
-He was sought after by some of America's top programs and has been a candidate for multiple head coaching positions.
 Chris Mack, former A-10 and Big East Championship head coach, considered him to be one of the best assistant coaches in America.